espocrm/documentation/docs/administration/bpm-events.md

 Triggered once compensation is initiated for an activity it is attached to.
 Must be connected with a compensation activity (task or sub-process).

 ![Compensation Intermediate Event (Boundary)](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-intermediate-compensation-boundary.png)

+!!! note

+    Compensation can be applied only for activities that were successfuly completed.

+When it's a sub-process being compensated, the compensation activity does not have access to the sub-process internal state (called Black-Box compensation).
+To be able to access the internal state, use a compensation event sub-process inside the sub-process instead.

+In case of a multi-instance sub-process, the compensation activity is processed for each completed instance of the sub-process.